JAGADEESH4304/Bus-Route-Planner/README.md

 2. **Run the Program:** Execute the main script and input your source and destination when prompted.
 3. **Receive Optimal Route:** The program will output the most efficient path based on the provided data.

-## Requirements

-- Python 3.x
-- Ensure all necessary Python libraries are installed.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request with your enhancements.

-## License

-This project is licensed under the MIT License.